 - Successful applicants have been advised and funding released.

 What is next?

-The Government is monitoring the gendered impacts of COVID-19 on women as part of WA’s Recovery Plan.
+- Ongoing monitoring and reporting of the gendered impacts of COVID-19 on women as part of WA’s Recovery Plan.

 What difference will we make?